Biust-Code-brewers/dpo-intergration-api/README.md

 inside index.js you edit the line

 > const dbConfig = require("...(path to your config file)/db.config.js");

+# Configure test and production environments

+To configure for the test environments, create a .env file in the route of the project and add the following line in the file

+>NODE_ENV=development

+To configure for the production environments, create a .env file in the route of the project and add the following line in the file

+>NODE_ENV=production

+####NB: the .env file is not version controled since it canalso be used to save port and api keys

 # Set up custom ports